 In March 2020, we entered into a Loan and Security Agreement with Silicon Valley Bank, or SVB.
-The Loan and Security Agreement provides for \$11.0 million in term loans, of which we borrowed the entire amount on March 30, 2020.
-The Loan and Security Agreement is secured by substantially all of our assets other than intellectual property.
+The Loan and Security Agreement provided for \$11.0 million in term loans, of which we borrowed the entire amount on March 30, 2020.
+In July 2021, we repaid in full the \$11.0 million that was outstanding under the Loan and Security Agreement, together with all accrued and unpaid interest and fees as of the payoff date, for a total payment of \$11.7 million.

-The term loan repayment schedule provides for interest only payments beginning April 1, 2020 and continuing through March 1, 2022, followed by 24 consecutive equal monthly installments of principal, plus monthly payments of accrued interest, starting on April 1, 2022 and continuing through the maturity date of March 1, 2024.
-All outstanding principal and accrued and unpaid interest will be due and payable on the maturity date.
-The Loan and Security Agreement provides for an annual interest rate equal to the greater of (i) the prime rate then in effect as reported in The Wall Street Journal plus 2% and (ii) 6.75%.
+The term loan repayment schedule provided for interest only payments beginning April 1, 2020 and continuing through March 1, 2022, followed by 24 consecutive equal monthly installments of principal, plus monthly payments of accrued interest, starting on April 1, 2022 and continuing through the maturity date of March 1, 2024.
+The Loan and Security Agreement provided for an annual interest rate equal to the greater of (i) the prime rate then in effect as reported in The Wall Street Journal plus 2% and (ii) 6.75%.

-The Loan and Security Agreement includes a final payment fee equal to 5% of the original principal amount borrowed.
-We have the option to prepay the outstanding balance of the term loans in full, subject to a prepayment premium of (i) 3% of the original principal amount borrowed for any prepayment on or prior to the first anniversary of March 30, 2020, (ii) 2% of the original principal amount borrowed for any prepayment after the first anniversary and on or before the second anniversary of March 30, 2020 or (iii) 1% of the original principal amount borrowed for any prepayment after the second anniversary of March 30, 2020 but before March 1, 2024.
+The Loan and Security Agreement included a final payment fee equal to 5% of the original principal amount borrowed.
+We had the option to prepay the outstanding balance of the term loans in full, subject to a prepayment premium of (i) 3% of the original principal amount borrowed for any prepayment on or prior to the first anniversary of March 30, 2020, (ii) 2% of the original principal amount borrowed for any prepayment after the first anniversary and on or before the second anniversary of March 30, 2020 or (iii) 1% of the original principal amount borrowed for any prepayment after the second anniversary of March 30, 2020 but before March 1, 2024.